deg/express-stormpath/docs/social_login.rst

 - For the "Facebook Client Secret" field, insert your Facebook Client Secret which you got in the previous steps.

-Make sure to click "Create" to finish creating your directory.
+Make sure to click "Create Directory" to finish creating your directory.

 Next, you need to hook your new Facebook Directory up to your Stormpath Application.
 To do this, visit the `Stormpath Admin Console`_, navigate to